 The initial value and the record values of UDF file have the same data name.
 So, you need to specify by location type which one to choose.
 GOURMET distinguishes location types and availability of data by color of the UDF data name.
 For initial value could be defined as "global_def" which enables initial value only to have data, or as "def" which enables both initial and record values to have data.
 If defined as "global_def", the UDF data name is blue.
-If defined as "def", the UDF data name is green. "def"-defined UDF data name is blue.
-If data with no data is gray.
+If defined as "def", the UDF data name is green. "def"-defined UDF data located in record is black.
+UDF data with no data is gray.